WikipediaLibrary/TWLight/docs/admin.md

 other database objects.
 They are not written for 1) sysadmins or 2) less-privileged TWLight users.

+In general, you will do admin-y things at the `/admin` URL.
+This gives you a GUI interface to the database.
+Good times.

 ## Users
 ### Account classes
 There are 3 basic classes of accounts on TWLight: